Kirk Franklin: Signing to record label

 The Nu Nation Project was released in 1998.
-The first single, "Lean on Me", produced by Franklin and pop producer Dan Shea, featured several mainstream artists, including R. Kelly, Mary J. Blige and Bono of U2 together with Crystal Lewis and The Family.
-"Lean on Me" and the second single "Revolution" (featuring Rodney Jerkins) were considerable hits, and the album contained a version of a Bill Withers song "Gonna Be a Lovely Day".
+The first single, "Lean on Me", produced by Franklin and pop producer Dan Shea, featured the mainstream artists, R. Kelly, Mary J. Blige and Bono of U2, with Contemporary Chrstian singer Crystal Lewis and The Family.
+"Lean on Me" and the second single "Revolution" (featuring Rodney Jerkins) were considerable hits, and the album contained a version of the Bill Withers song "Gonna Be a Lovely Day".
 The Nu Nation Project went on to top the Billboard Contemporary Christian Albums chart for 23 weeks and the Billboard Gospel Albums chart for 49 weeks and brought Franklin his third Grammy.

 Also in 1998, Franklin had made a guest appearance on the hit television sitcom Sister, Sister.

 On November 2, 1998, God's Property sued Franklin.
 The lawsuit, filed in Los Angeles Superior Court, alleges that Franklin induced God's Property founder Linda Searight into signing an "onerous and one-sided" contract with B-Rite Music.

-In 1999, Kirk Franklin disbanded the Family, after the acclaimed, The Nu Nation Tour.
-He would shortly record, Kirk Franklin presents 1NC, which would be released in August 2000.
+In 1999, Franklin disbanded the Family, after the acclaimed The Nu Nation Tour.
+He would shortly record, Kirk Franklin presents 1NC, later on in 1999, which would be released in August 2000.
+The titular ensemble, is the One Nation Crew, in the form of acronym.

-Also in 2000, a select amount of The Family filed a multimillion-dollar lawsuit for royalties for their work on The Nu Nation Project against Franklin and GospoCentric Records.
-The album was recorded prior to the lawsuit.
+In May 2000, a select amount of the singers of The Family filed a multimillion-dollar lawsuit for their work on The Nu Nation Project against Franklin and GospoCentric Records, in connection to royalties and for "unbalanced" treatment during the success and mainstream attention that God's Property received.

+In 2001, the soundtrack Kingdom Come was released after periods of production.
+The soundtrack featured 1NC, with collaboration with gospel artists Mary Mary, Trin-i-tee 5:7, Crystal Lewis, Kurt Carr, alongside others, and as artists outside of primarily Gospel music, being Az Yet, Jill Scott, Tamar Braxton, Shawn Stockman of Boyz II Men and others.

-On January 16, 2010, at the 25th Annual Stellar Awards show taping in Nashville, Tennessee, Kirk Franklin & The Family reunited briefly on stage to perform songs made popular by them in the 1990s.
+On January 16, 2010, at the 25th Annual Stellar Awards show taping in Nashville, Tennessee, certain members of The Family and God's Property reunited briefly on stage to perform songs made popular by them in the 1990s.

-Both The Family and God's Property, would reunite in 2023 for The Reunion Tour, which also featured The Clark Sisters, Tye Tribbett, and Israel Houghton.
-The two choirs would also record a video for Silver and Gold during that same time.
+More available members of The Family and God's Property, would reunite in 2023 for The Reunion Tour, which also featured The Clark Sisters, Tye Tribbett, and Israel Houghton.
+The two choirs would also record a video for Silver and Gold during that same time of The Reunion Tour.